malloc47/befunge.py/readme.md

 ## Description

 This interpreter implements (to a reasonable degree of conformance) the [Befunge 93 spec][1].
-The aim was to write in an fully-formed engineering style rather than code golf, though liberties were taken with using a functional style where immutable datastructures were concerned.
+The aim was to write in a fully-formed engineering style rather than code golf, though liberties were taken with using a functional style in places.

 ## Features